Hamcha/shipit/README.md

 #### YAML

 The YAML templater replaces values within a YAML file.
-Keys are provided as strings using `.` for separation, you can specify array indexes for array (e.g. `nested.field.10.tag` becomes `nested.field[10].tag`).
+Keys are provided as strings using `.` for separation, you can specify array indexes for arrays (e.g. `nested.field.10.tag` becomes `nested.field[10].tag`).

 Your changeset should look like this: